fletch3555/3181-training-program/docs/cad/index.md

 # CAD (Computer-Aided Design) Training

-This module provides comprehensive training in Computer-Aided Design (CAD) for FRC team members.
-Starting from basic interface navigation and progressing to full robot design integration, students will develop the skills needed to create professional-quality mechanical designs.
+This module provides comprehensive training in Computer-Aided Design for FRC team members.
+Students will progress from basic CAD fundamentals to complete robot system design and integration.

 ## Module Overview